 What is a Bill of Materials?

 There are many definitions of a bill of materials (BOMs) that are specific to the process in which they are used.
-For example, an engineering BOM is developed during the design phase, often in a computer-aided design (CAD) program.
+For example, an engineering BOM or equipment bill of materials (EBOM) is developed during the design phase, often in a computer-aided design (CAD) program.
 A manufacturing BOM shows all the parts required to build a finished product.
 A sales BOM defines the product as it would be ordered.

 The definition used in this article applies to the maintenance of assets and equipment.
 In maintenance, a bill of materials refers to a detailed list of parts and their respective quantities that make up a specific component or asset.
 It is used to assist with the planning and execution of maintenance activities.